Anti-glare solutions for pinball machines

 be less noticeable.

-However, games like Monster Bash and Cactus Canyon benefit from a privacy filter, as it enhances visibility of the artwork.
+Some older WPC games have a black wooden back panel, where reflections aren’t as problematic.
+However, games like Monster Bash and Cactus Canyon benefit significantly from a privacy filter, as it improves visibility of the artwork.
+The only downside is a slight darkening of the display, though this is barely noticeable when used across multiple games.

 Backglass filters